joclpacheb/wordle-with-react/README.md

 # Wordle Clone using React.js

-This small project was created as a coding challenge to practice after a coding interview as an UI engineer at a games studio, held on Nov 15th.
+This small project was created as a coding challenge to practice UI Engineering for videogames.

 **Main Goal**: Recreate the functional/interactive aspects from the game programming of Wordle using React.js.